Designated Paralegals: Court Pilot Project

-Project project discontinued
+Pilot project discontinued

 The pilot project did not garner enough participation to allow the courts to determine whether it provided a benefit.
 At present, although the BC Code permits designated paralegals to appear in court as permitted by the court, the courts do not currently permit appearances.
 The courts have exclusive discretion to permit appearances by designated paralegals in the future.

 See also: Notice to the Profession, Family Law Pilot Project to end in the Supreme Court of BC